 New Book by John Sweeder – Untethered Balloons: Poems

-NYC, USA, 2021-Aug-11 — /EPR Network/ — ADELAIDE BOOKS is proud to present the latest work by John Sweeder – Untethered Balloons: Poems
+NYC, USA, 2021-Aug-12 — /EPR Network/ — ADELAIDE BOOKS is proud to present the latest work by John Sweeder – Untethered Balloons: Poems

 “Untethered Balloons: Poems is a delightful collection of poetry drawn from the imagination of a life well-lived.
 Through deep reflection, clever wordsmithing and a sense of nostalgia, the poet offers vivid renderings of his personal experiences that provide insight and evoke a wide range of emotions.
 Prepare for a colorful journey that will leave you feeling…untethered.”—Maria Taney, member of the Jersey Cape Writers